-I recommend using both in your training skewing more towards whichever one aligns better with your goals.
+I recommend using both in your training, skewing more towards whichever one aligns better with your goals.

 Do Compound Lifts Make You Bigger?

-Do compound lifts build more muscle, or do isolation exercises?
+So you may be wondering, do compound lifts build more muscle, or do isolation exercises?

 If you look at the scientific literature, studies show that if total training volume is equal, you can build similar amounts of muscle using multi-joint exercises or single-joint exercises.